Lyudmila Ulitskaya: Personal life

 Ulitskaya's parents were both involved in science: her mother was a biochemist and her father was an engineer.
 She was engaged to an American man who died in a car accident before they were married.
 Throughout her life, she has learned German, French, and English, but has said herself that she doesn't know any of them well.
 She has mentioned that she tends to work in Italy, at an apartment she owns, but she lived in Moscow until 2022.

-Lyudmila Ulitskaya was married three times.
-First husband Yuri Taits.
-Second husband Mikhail Evgeniev (geneticist, Doctor of Biological Sciences).
-They have two sons Aleksey (born 1972; businessman) and Pyotr (born 1975; a jazz musician), one of whom graduated from Columbia University.
-For 2024 she is married to the sculptor Andrey Krasulin.
+Lyudmila Ulitskaya has married three times.
+Her first husband is Yuri Taits.
+Her second husband is Mikhail Evgeniev, a geneticist and Doctor of Biological Sciences.
+She had two sons with Evgeniev: Aleksey (born 1972; businessman) and Pyotr (born 1975; jazz musician), one of whom graduated from Columbia University.
+As of 2024, she is married to the sculptor Andrey Krasulin.

 Fiction

 Style

 In her fiction, Ulitskaya seemingly describes and observes her characters at an equal distance from each one.
 Rather than going in for character development or delving into the tortured workings of her characters’ psyches otherwise perceived as the hallmark of Russian writing, Ulitskaya favors capsule descriptions, though she acknowledges that her characters are tortured.
 Generally speaking, she makes little use of dialogue.
 Masha Gessen, in her tribute article in The New Yorker in October 2014, finds that Ulitskaya's writing makes for compelling, addictive reading.
 Gessen reports that she was driven entirely by the desire to learn what happens next.